jaywhj/mkdocs-recently-updated-docs/README.md

 ## Usage

-Just write this line in your md document anywhere:
+Simply write this line anywhere in your md document:

 ```markdown
 <!-- RECENTLY_UPDATED_DOCS -->